Skip to main content

 What’s changed in 2026: The shift from dashboards and PDFs to narrative email reports is accelerating.
 Agencies are discovering that clients engage significantly more with written summaries than with visual data.
 The reason is simple: a written report arrives in the client’s inbox and requires no effort to consume.
 A dashboard requires them to log in, navigate, and interpret.

 AI-powered narrative tools like ClientSignal represent the leading edge of this shift.
-They connect to your ad platforms, generate a plain-English report, and deliver it from your email address.
+They connect to your ad platforms, generate a plain-English report, and deliver it by email; ClientSignal supports verified agency-domain sending on Growth+.
 The client gets a thoughtful update that reads like you wrote it.
 Your team spends minutes on review instead of hours on production.

 What to avoid: Tools that require your client to log into anything.
 Every login is friction, and friction kills engagement.